bowman2001/perplexdoc/content/doc/shortcode/internal.md

 : returns always the absolute URL of the page, which may be necessary under special circumstances.
 {.dl-loose}

-## Show a figure {#figure}

-Markdown contains no element, that gets rendered into a figure, because this is a task beyond simple markup.
-Therefore, Hugo includes the `figure` shortcode with many options and the possibility to add styling classes.
-The resulting HTML includes just the original image, because the internal shortcode is a minimal default and meant to be overridden by theme developers with their specific version.

-Perplex does override the built-in `figure` shortcode with its own, but the variables are kept in place.
-There are no adjustments necessary.
-Additional options are presented on the page for the theme [`figure`](/doc/shortcode/figure)

 ## `highlight` Code {#highlight}

 The highlight shortcode is complex and may use some additional CSS files.